Candidates are admitted under the general regulations, specified in the SGS calendar.

 - two letters of recommendation uploaded to the SGS application website by the referees

-- university transcripts sent directly to the Coordinator of Graduate Studies of the Department AND scanned copies of academic transcripts uploaded to the SGS application website
+- university transcripts sent directly to the Associate Chair, Graduate, of the Department AND scanned copies of academic transcripts uploaded to the SGS application website

 The department will consider your application only after you have entered your personal and academic information in the online application, submitted the application fee and mailed a complete package of your supporting documentation.